 In this Act, unless the contrary intention appears —

-“Coordinator” means the Coordinator of Energy appointed as required by the Energy Coordination Act 1994;
+Coordinator means the Coordinator of Energy appointed as required by the Energy Coordination Act 1994;

-“corporation” means the Gas Corporation established by the Gas Corporation Act 1994;
+corporation means the Gas Corporation established by the Gas Corporation Act 1994;

-“corporation’s DBNGP system” means the gas pipeline system between Dampier and Bunbury that, before any assignment in accordance with this Act, belongs to and is operated by the corporation, including all associated equipment, as identified by the corporation in accordance with Schedule 5, clause 3(3), of the Gas Corporation Act 1994 before that Schedule was amended by this Act;
+corporation’s DBNGP system means the gas pipeline system between Dampier and Bunbury that, before any assignment in accordance with this Act, belongs to and is operated by the corporation, including all associated equipment, as identified by the corporation in accordance with Schedule 5, clause 3(3), of the Gas Corporation Act 1994 before that Schedule was amended by this Act;

-“pipeline transfer time” means the transfer time specified in a transfer order under Part 3 because of which pipelines in the corporation’s DBNGP system are assigned under that Part;
+pipeline transfer time means the transfer time specified in a transfer order under Part 3 because of which pipelines in the corporation’s DBNGP system are assigned under that Part;

-“privatised DBNGP system” means any of the corporation’s DBNGP system that has been assigned from the corporation in accordance with this Act, whether or not it has been subsequently further assigned, and includes that system as it may be extended or developed from time to time after its assignment from the corporation.
+privatised DBNGP system means any of the corporation’s DBNGP system that has been assigned from the corporation in accordance with this Act, whether or not it has been subsequently further assigned, and includes that system as it may be extended or developed from time to time after its assignment from the corporation.

 4. Crown bound